New results on graph matching from degree preserving growth: Forcibly (0,1) -factor graphic degree sequences

-From now on, we will consider a maximum matching $M$. \begin{lemma} Let $M$ be maximum size matching in a graph $G$ with degree sequence $\d$.
+Now we turn our attention to \emph{maximum} matchings.
+Let one of them be $M$. \begin{lemma} Let $M$ be a maximum size matching in a graph $G$ with degree sequence $\d$.
 Then

-\end{lemma} \begin{proof} For any $uv\in M$, if there exist two disjoint edges $e,f$ connecting $V_M$ to $U_M$ that both intersect $uv$, then we may take $M-uv+e+f$ to obtain a larger matching, contradicting to the maximality of $M$.
+\end{lemma} \begin{proof} For any $uv\in M$, if there exist two disjoint edges $e,f$ connecting $V_M$ to $U_M$ that both intersect $uv$, then we may take $M-uv+e+f$ to obtain a larger matching, contradicting that $M$ is a maximum matching.
 Therefore if both $u$ and $v$ have neighbors in $U_M$, then there is exactly 1 such neighbor in $U_M$.
 In other words, the number of edges induced between $\{u,v\}$ and $U_M$ is

 The $\max$ on the right hand side takes its value from the third argument exclusively only if $d(u)=d(v)=2$.
-Summing \cref{eq:uv} over every $uv\in M$ we obtain \cref{eq:exP3}. \end{proof}
+Summing inequality (\ref{eq:uv}) over every $uv\in M$ we obtain inequality (\ref{eq:exP3}). \end{proof}

-Using \cref{eq:exP3}, we can strengthen \Cref{tm:maxbound} as follows: \begin{theorem}[Lower bound on the matching number] For any graph $G$ with arranged degree sequence $\d$ we have {} \end{theorem} \begin{proof} Let $M$ be a maximum matching in $G$, and let $k=|M|$.
-Adding $\sum_{w\in V_M} d(w)$ to both sides of \cref{eq:exP3} and performing usual algebraic manipulations we get:
+Using inequality (\ref{eq:exP3}), we can strengthen \Cref{tm:maxbound} as follows: \begin{theorem}[Lower bound on the matching number] For any graph $G$ with non-increasing degree sequence $\d$ we have

+\end{theorem} \begin{proof} Let $M$ be a maximum matching in $G$, and let $k=|M|$.
+Adding $\sum_{w\in V_M} d(w)$ to both sides of inequality (\ref{eq:exP3}) and performing usual algebraic manipulations we get:

-\end{proof} \Cref{eq:nu_exP3} is not always better than the maximality-bound (\cref{eq:max}).
-For example, for the friendship graph we have $ k\ge (\ell+2)/3$.
+\end{proof} Note, inequality (\ref{eq:nu_exP3}) is not always better than the maximality-bound (\ref{eq:max}).
+For example, for the friendship graph we have $ k\ge (t+2)/3$.
 However, for the general windmill-graph $\mathit{Wd}(t,\ell)$ we have

 This is a factor of $\frac43$ larger than the maximality-bound on the same degree sequence.

 For the half-graph for an even $n$, we have

 Finally, for an $\ell$-regular graph $G$, we have $\nu(G)\ge \frac13n$.
 The lower bound is sharp for disjoint union of triangles, and it is a factor of $\frac43$ better than what we obtained from \Cref{tm:maxbound}.
 In comparison, \cite[Theorem~B]{henning_tight_2018} proves $\nu(G)\ge\frac{4n-1}{9}$ for any connected $3$-regular graph $G$ on $n$ vertices.
 Of course, for disconnected graphs, the matching number can be lower: for any $5$-divisible $n$, we have $\nu\left(\frac{n}{5}\times K_5\right)=\frac{2n}{5}$.